nour3467/aws-movie-poster-creator/README.md

   3. **Generate a Pre-Signed URL**: Create a pre-signed URL for the generated image to ensure secure, temporary access.
   4. **Send the URL**: Respond to requests via AWS API Gateway with the pre-signed URL of the generated image.

+### Step 3: Grant the right permissions to S3 Bucket & Lambda function (IAM Role)

+1. **IAM Role**: Create an IAM Role with the following policies attached for necessary permissions:
+   - **AmazonBedrockFullAccess**: Grants full access to Bedrock services.
+   - **AmazonS3FullAccess**: Grants full access to Amazon S3.

+2. **Timeout Settings**: Configure the AWS Lambda function timeout settings to accommodate the time taken by Bedrock API to generate images.

-### Step 3: Create a REST API using AWS API Gateway
+### Step 4: Create a REST API using AWS API Gateway

 - **API Name**: `moviePosterDesignAPI`
 - **Functionality**: Allow users to submit a prompt and return a pre-signed URL to view the generated image.